ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 Before starting further discussion let's understand the difference between declaration and definition.

-`var x` is a declaration because you are not defining what value it holds yet, but you are declaring its existence and the need of memory allocation.
+`var x` is a declaration because you are not defining what value it holds yet, but you are declaring its existence and the need for memory allocation.

 ```javascript
 var x; // declaring x